Complete Guide to Autumn Flowers and Fall Foliage in Korea

 Busan has quite a few locations to see lots of pink muhly.
 The best places are Daejeo Ecological Park, as well as Eulsukdo Ecological Park.

-Jeju Island is also a prime destination if you’re looking for pink muhly in Korea.
+die Insel Jeju is also a prime destination if you’re looking for pink muhly in Korea.
 Head to the Camellia Hill botanical garden or to the garden cafe Jeju Manor Blanc, both located near Seogwipo City, for the best photo spots.

 - Cheomseongdae (첨성대) – 140-25, Cheomseong-ro, Gyeongju-si, Gyeongsangbuk-do